Features Overview

 CODEX FLATEYENSIS

-Flateybok is unique among Icelandic manuscripts for many reasons—it is the biggest, it is the most beautifully decorated, and we know the most about it.
-In this article, docent Elizabeth Ashman Rowe, Ph.D. explains more about the enigma that is Flateyjarbok and why it might have been created.
+Flateyjarbók is unique among Icelandic manuscripts for many reasons it is the largest and most beautifully decorated, and as opposed to many other manuscripts, we know a lot about it.
+In this article, Elizabeth Ashman Rowe, Ph.D.
+(Cambridge University) explains more about the enigma that is Flateyjarbók and puts forward a fascinating theory on why it might have been created.

 olav.jpg